ARPA-Network/BLS-TSS-Network/crates/arpa-node/README.md

 # ARPA Node Client

-ARPA Node Client is a long-running program to run the ARPA node.
+The ARPA Node Client is a long-running program to run the ARPA node.

 If the data path in the config file doesn't exist, as the first time to run the node, the client will generate a DKG keypair(served as the identity during a grouping process), then register the node address with dkg public key to the ARPA Network on-chain.
 In early access, make sure the address of the node has been added to eligible operators list in the Staking contract with sufficient stake in advance.